alisuetal/archived.alisu.giffty/README.md

 ## Dark Pairs

 Sometimes not everybody can be friends in a group, and that's okay.
-The Dark Pairs function allow the host to set a pair of people who don't get along too well to prevet them from picking each other.
+The Dark Pairs function allows the host to set a pair of guests who don't get along too well to prevent them from picking each other.

 # Additional notes

-Since the project still on its beta stage, some functions may not function as it's supposed to.
+Since the project still on its beta stage, some functions may not work as it's supposed to.
 And that's why I would like to ask you to open an issue everytime you find a bug or a malfunction.

 ## Issues